United Airlines is about to completely change the way you board a plane

 (WFLA) — United Airlines will be completely changing the way passengers board a plane later this month.

-First-class and business-class passengers will still board the plane first as they do now, but then the changes start, according to an internal memo obtained Tuesday by WFLA.
+First-class and business-class passengers will still board the plane first as they do now, but then the changes start, according to an internal memo obtained Tuesday.

 After certain groups (seen below), United passengers flying economy and assigned window seats will board first.
 This will cut down on the amount of times people already seated have to stand in the aisle to let another person sit down, according to the memo.